 This is an introductory course in which students study philosophical, theoretical and historical foundations of programs where special problems and needs exist.
 The role of physical education, sport and recreation as a treatment, rehabilitation, and therapeutic modality is studied in settings such as hospitals, nursing homes, special schools, correctional facilities, and other institutional and community programs.
-Students who earned SCCC credit for REL 2103 should not take this course.
-Prerequisite: REL 1003 PE, Sport, Recreation & Leisure
+Pre-requisite: REL 1003 PE, Sport, Recreation & Leisure.